Kumario1/Carbon-Footprint-Initiative/README.md

 6. **Image Processing with Pillow:**
    - Integrated **Pillow** to process and enhance image assets, improving the app's visual elements and user engagement.
 7. **Base64 Encoding/Decoding:**
    - Incorporated `base64` to encode and decode binary image data, allowing for seamless storage and display of images within the application.

+---
+## Frontend
+1. **Streamlit Setup:**
+   - Built the frontend using **Streamlit**, a Python-based framework, to provide an interactive and responsive web application interface.
+2. **User Interface Design:**
+   - Designed an intuitive, user-friendly interface using **Streamlit components**, supplemented with custom **CSS** and **JavaScript**, ensuring smooth navigation and an engaging user experience.
+3. **Testing:**
+   - Conducted rigorous testing of both the backend and frontend components to guarantee functionality, accuracy, and seamless user interaction.
+---